openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

 .. meta:
     frontend_status: Done

-The *object reference* is used to determine the type in which to search the method.
-Three forms of *object reference* are available:
+The *object reference* is used to determine the type in which to search for the method.
+Three forms of *object reference* are possible:

 .. table::
    :widths: 40, 60